vaibhavantil2/search-service/README.rst

 For convenience, all the official distributions of SpeechRecognition already include a copy of the necessary copyright notices and licenses.
 In your project, you can simply **say that licensing information for SpeechRecognition can be found within the SpeechRecognition README, and make sure SpeechRecognition is visible to users if they wish to see it**.

-SpeechRecognition distributes source code, binaries, and language files from `CMU Sphinx <http://cmusphinx.sourceforge.net/>`__.
+SpeechRecognition distributes source code, binaries, and l files from `CMU Sphinx <http://cmusphinx.sourceforge.net/>`__.
 These files are BSD-licensed and redistributable as long as copyright notices are correctly retained.
 See ``speech_recognition/pocketsphinx-data/*/LICENSE*.txt`` and ``third-party/LICENSE-Sphinx.txt`` for license details for individual parts.

 SpeechRecognition distributes source code and binaries from `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/>`__.
 These files are MIT-licensed and redistributable as long as copyright notices are correctly retained.
 See ``third-party/LICENSE-PyAudio.txt`` for license details.